University of Minnesota

 Certificate in Public Affairs Leadership

-Intended for working professionals, the program allows students to complete a professional certificate in an integrative cohort format in nine months.
-The certificate stands on its own or can be a stepping stone to the mid-career Master of Public Affairs degree.
+Intended for working professionals, this executive education training program allows students to complete a professional certificate in an integrative cohort format in nine months.
+The certificate stands on its own or can be a steppingstone to the mid-career Master of Public Affairs degree.
+Students complete the certificate in one academic year by attending classes that include a cohort of students in the Master of Public Affairs (Mid-Career).

 • Advanced skills in leadership, management, and policy analysis